“Any seemingly grand idea can be divided into an infinite series of smaller, previously known ideas.” –Scott Berkun, The Myths of Innovation

 The best system captures untold numbers of ideas, differentiate between those who are tied to organizational objectives, convert those ideas into innovations, assign innovation champions, and allocate resources to push them through to implementation.
 These are hallmarks of great innovations.

 But, of course, you need to start somewhere.
-Starts with what bugs you.
+Start with what bugs you.
 Then, let the innovation spirit takes you through the next sets of steps.

 Always motivated, lugo

 The author is the senior leadership and strategic foresight consultant for LS|EG. He is also the author of several titles to include peer-reviewed academic works.
 His doctoral areas of research are Culture, Strategic Leadership and Foresight, and Organizational Development.